openpreserve/jpylyzer/README.md

 In addition there's a stylesheet with user-defined styles that can be used to define your own styles, or override the Twitter Bootstrap ones:

     /assets/themes/twitter/css/style.css

+###Adding news items
+News items are stored as *Markdown* files in the *\_posts* folder.
+File naming convention:

+    yyyy-mm-dd-Title-of-Post.md

+Most recent posts (3) will automatically show up in *Latest news* bar on top of homepage.